Ocean Adventure: Facilities and attractions

-Ocean Adventure is managed by Subic Bay Marine Exploratorium, Inc which is a locator in the Subic Special Economic and Freeport Zone and also runs the Camayan Beach Resort and the Adventure Beach Waterpark.
-The marine park itself is located within the West Ilanin Forest Area which is in the town of Morong, Bataan portion of the Subic economic zone.
-The marine park has three primary attractions namely the Sea Lion Show, Whale Presentation and the Discovery Aquarium.
+Ocean Adventure is managed by Subic Bay Marine Exploratorium, Inc., which is a locator in the Subic Special Economic and Freeport Zone and also runs the Camayan Beach Resort and the Adventure Beach Waterpark.
+The marine park itself is located within the West Ilanin Forest Area in the town of Morong, Bataan portion of the Subic economic zone.
+The marine park has three primary attractions: the Sea Lion Show, Whale Presentation and Discovery Aquarium.

 Visitors

-According to data from the Subic Bay Metropolitan Authority in 2012, the marine park receives 500,000 visitors annually making Ocean Adventure among the top tourist destinations in the Central Luzon region.
+According to data from the Subic Bay Metropolitan Authority in 2012, the marine park receives 500,000 visitors annually, making it one of the top tourist destinations in the Central Luzon region.